 Most evidence for these roles comes from in vitro, animal, and epidemiological studies, not the randomized clinical trials considered to be more definitive.
-Until such trials are conducted, the implications of the available evidence for public health and patient care will be debated.
+Until such trials are established, the implications of the available evidence for public health and patient care will be debated.

 ‘Health claim’ being filed with FDA on benefits of vitamin D

 The Alliance for Natural Health USA (ANH-USA), announced on Jan.
 18, 2011 it is filing a Qualified Health Claim Petition with the U.S. Food & Drug Administration (FDA) for vitamin D.

 The ANH-USA describes itself as part of an international organization dedicated to promoting sustainable health and freedom of choice in healthcare through good science and good law.

 For years, the FDA held that health claims for supplements such as vitamin D, could only be made if there was Significant Scientific Agreement (SSA) about the claim -- a standard almost impossible to reach in science.
 Following court losses, the Agency finally acknowledged in 2003 that consumers benefit from more information.